-When available, you can find the event guide on the runDisney website under weekend overview/latest updates or by going here.
-Here’s where you can find course maps, transportation details, race times and much more!
+When available, you can find the event guide on the runDisney website under the Princess Half Marathon Event, Runner Info page.
+Here’s where you can find course maps, transportation details, race times, and much more!
 Read it cover to cover and screenshot information you might want later.

 Q: How do I find out what my bib number and corral placement is?

 Seeing as how there are going to be major changes for the 2022’s race, I can’t answer this question yet.
 I will be able to offer more information after running the Wine & Dine Half Marathon in November.